jshleap/Biogeography/README.md

 - numpy
 - matplotlib and dependencies

-Disclaimer: This code has probably been superceded by GenGIS software plugins (https://github.com/beiko-lab/gengis)
+Disclaimer: This code has probably been superceded by GenGIS software plugins (https://github.com/beiko-lab/gengis), however the development will continue since is possible to include pythoncode into GenGIS